Cassandra 2.1 features¶

 - Column aliases, similar to aliases in RDBMS SQL, in a SELECT statement.

-Some changes have been made to the cqlsh commands in CQL Cassandra 2.0:
+Some changes were made to the cqlsh commands in CQL Cassandra 2.0:

 Several CQL table attributes were added in CQL included with Cassandra 2.0: